transferia/transferia/docs/getting_started.md

 # Getting Started Guide

-This guide will walk you through building the Transfer from the source repository and using it to manage data transfers.
+This guide will walk you through building the Transferia from the source repository and using it to manage data transfers.
 The process involves building the tool, validating configurations, checking the health of transfers, activating them, and finally verifying the data in your target database.

-## Step 1: Build Transfer
+## Step 1: Build Transferia

 To build the ingestion engine, clone the repository and run the build command using `make`.
 The final executable will be located in the `binaries/trcli` directory.